micropython/micropython/docs/library/btree.rst

-   Returns a BTree object, which implements a dictionary protocol (set of methods), and some additional methods described below.
+   Returns a BTree object, which implements a dictionary protocol (set of methods), and some additional methods described below. when duplicated keys are allowed (flags=btree.DUPLICATE_KEY), several call to __setitem__ with the same key will insert instead of replace the item.
+   The del operation removes all items corresponding to the specified key.

 Methods
 -------